 Do I have enough money for other expenses that might occur along the way?

 This site has all the apps to help make your RV trip a success.

 3.)
 Rent a Bigger RV Than You Might Actually Need

-If you are renting an RV, consider renting out something a little bigger than what you think you’ll need.
+If you are renting an RV, consider renting out something slightly bigger than what you think you’ll need.
 This allows you to have extra room for your kids to play around and offer you much-needed self-space.
 This is especially a good idea if your family pet is coming along too!

 Here’s our GIGANTIC RV that we called home for 10 days!